Economic Recovery

 - Northern Rivers Community Resilience Grants program

-- Northern Rivers Disaster Adaptation Plan Economic Domain
+- Northern Rivers Disaster Adaptation Plan Economic Impact

 Aboriginal business and community engagement

-RA has a dedicated focus on Aboriginal engagement, ensuring Aboriginal business and community organisations are actively engaged for their wisdom and cultural knowledge through recovery.
+RA has a dedicated focus on Aboriginal engagement, ensuring Aboriginal business and community organisations are actively engaged for their wisdom and cultural knowledge through recovery, supporting community preparedness, adaptation and mitigating the impact of disasters.

-RA is developing a Northern Rivers Connecting with Country Framework to underpin our work.
-Its principles will be embedded across all engagement, programs and projects.
+RA is developing a Northern Rivers Connecting with Country Framework to underpin our work in Aboriginal communities.
+Its principles will be embedded across all our engagement, programs and projects.

 RA has a strong focus on supporting Aboriginal outcomes, including: